 COVID-19’s impact on testing and treatment of hepatitis C

-A new study by Quest Diagnostics in collaboration with the CDC reveals decreases in HCV testing and treatment early in the pandemic.
+A study by Quest Diagnostics in collaboration with the CDC reveals decreases in HCV testing and treatment early in the pandemic.
 The study is the first large-scale study by Quest Diagnostics to analyze patterns in hepatitis C virus antibody screening and RNA diagnostic testing along with prescription treatments, providing insights into the interplay of laboratory testing and therapy.

 The study underscores that people living with undiagnosed hepatitis C could develop more advanced disease prior to eventually confirming their infection status, including cirrhosis and liver cancers, leading to higher rates of morbidity and death.
 Further, people living with undiagnosed HCV infections may continue to unknowingly transmit the virus to others.
 According to CDC, people with chronic hepatitis C can often have no symptoms and don’t feel sick.
 When symptoms appear, they often are a sign of advanced liver disease.